-- The initial approximation is the discretization of $u_0(x, y) = 0$. - We use here R = 50 and a 91×91 grid. - We use a Newton-type method and solve the resulting linear systems with BiCGSTAB with right preconditioning. - We use a flexible stopping criterion. - Fortran implementation (embedded in the UFO software for testing nonlinear solvers).
+- The initial approximation is the discretization of $u_0(x, y) = 0$ . - We use here R = 500 and a $250 \times 250$ grid. - We use a Newton-type method and solve the resulting 10 to 12 linear systems with BiCGSTAB with right preconditioning. - We use a flexible stopping criterion. - Fortran implementation (embedded in the UFO software for testing nonlinear solvers).